surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Select-String.md

 C:\Windows\System32\WindowsPowerShell\v1.0\en-US\about_ActivityCommonParameters.help.txt:33:  about_CommonParameters.
 ```

 The function is created on the PowerShell command line.
-The `Function` command uses the name
+The `function` keyword uses the name
 `Search-Help`.
 Press **Enter** to begin adding statements to the function.
 From the `>>` prompt,
 add each statement and press **Enter** as shown in the example.
 After the closing bracket is added,
 you're returned to a PowerShell prompt.